 Queen’s Park returned to Scottish Cup action on Saturday 20 October, beating Clydesdale 2-0 at Titwood Park with goals from Tom Highet and Andrew Peden.
 Clydesdale had lost several of their best players at the end of the previous season and were unable to mount a real challenge.
 This was reflected in the size of the crowd.

 On Saturday 27 October, Queen’s Park travelled to the capital to take on a team selected from the Edinburgh Association clubs.
-The match took place at 3rd Edinburgh Rifle Volunteers’ ground at Powburn before a crowd approaching 2,000.
-The pitch was in extremely poor condition but Queen’s eventually won 2-0, with goals from Fred Tod and Billy McKinnon in the final 15 minutes.
+The match took place at 3rd Edinburgh Rifle Volunteers’ ground at Powburn before a crowd of nearly 2,000, including a large number of rugby players.
+The pitch was in extremely poor condition but Queen’s eventually won 2-0, with goals from Fred Tod and Willie Mackinnon in the final 15 minutes.